mlswg/mls-architecture/draft-omara-mls-architecture.md

 devices by signaling to the other Clients that one endpoint has been kicked out of the delivery and MUST be removed from the Group.
-This requirement is absolutely necessary to preserve security properties such as forward secrecy of messages or post-compromise security. [[TvdM: What's the difference between kicked out of delivery and being kicked out of the group?]]
+This requirement is absolutely necessary to preserve security properties such as forward secrecy of messages or post-compromise security.

 The policy regarding the time elapsed before an offline member must be removed from the group is not specified by this document as it may